* Fed minutes expected at 2 p.m. ET

 * Oil falls more than 3 pct on rising OPEC exports

 * O'Reilly's weak comp sales drag down auto-parts retailers

 * Dow down 0.06 pct, S&P up 0.08 pct, Nasdaq up 0.43 pct (Adds details, changes quote, updates prices)

 July 5 (Reuters) - The S&P 500 and the Dow were little changed in choppy trading on Wednesday, with a fall in oil prices taking a toll on energy stocks, but the Nasdaq was propped up by gains in tech shares.

 Crude prices fell 3 percent, ending their longest bull-run in more than five years, hurt by rising OPEC exports and a stronger dollar.

-Shares of Exxon and Chevron were down more than 1 percent, weighing the most on the two major indexes.
+Shares of Exxon and Chevron were down more than 1 percent, weighing the most on the S&P and the Dow.

-The Federal Reserve is due to release minutes of its last meeting in less than an hour.
-Investors will look for more clues on the next rate hike and details on the central bank's plan to cut its crisis-era bond portfolio.
+The Federal Reserve is due to release minutes of its last meeting later in the day.
+Investors will look for more clues on its next rate hike and details on the central bank's plan to cut its crisis-era bond portfolio.

 A recent set of tepid economic data and an inflation rate below the central bank's 2 percent target may have a bearing on the Fed's rate hike plans.

 "The biggest question mark for investors today is going to be an indication as far as timing is concerned for when the Fed is going to begin their balance sheet reduction plans," said Marcelle Daher, senior managing director, asset allocation at Manulife Asset Management.